Picross 3D

 Picross 3D, known in Japan as Rittai Picross (立体ピクロス, Rittai Pikurosu), is a puzzle video game developed by HAL Laboratory and published by Nintendo for the Nintendo DS.
 It was released in Japan in March 2009, in Europe in March 2010, and in North America in May 2010.
-It uses similar nonogram mechanics to Picross DS, but it puts it in 3D.
+It uses similar nonogram mechanics to Picross DS, but adapted to a three-dimensional environment by adding an extra axis blocks can go on.
 Outside Japan, the game is part of Nintendo's Touch!
 Generations brand.
+It was also released for the Wii U's Virtual Console in Europe and Japan in 2016 and North America in 2017.
 A sequel, Picross 3D: Round 2, was released for the Nintendo 3DS in Japan in October 2015, in North America in September 2016, and in Europe and Australia in December 2016.